Baba Yaga: Attestations

 Vladimir Propp wrote that depictions of Baba Yaga taken from various fairy tales do not create a coherent image.

 The first clear reference to Baba Yaga (Iaga baba) occurs in 1755 in Mikhail V. Lomonosov's Russian Grammar.
 In Lomonosov's grammar book, Baba Yaga is mentioned twice among other figures largely from Slavic tradition.
 The second of the two mentions occurs within a list of Slavic gods and beings next to their presumed equivalents in Roman mythology (the Slavic god Perun, for example, appears equated with the Roman god Jupiter).
 Baba Yaga, however, appears in a third section without an equivalence, highlighting her perceived uniqueness even in this first known attestation.

 In the narratives in which Baba Yaga appears, she displays a number of distinctive attributes: a turning, chicken-legged hut; and a mortar, pestle, and/or mop or broom.
 Baba Yaga may ride on the broom or, most recognizably, inside a mortar, using the broom to sweep away her tracks.
 Russian ethnographer Andrey Toporkov explains Baba Yaga's selection of tools by numerous pagan rituals involving women.
 He suggests that the pestle was first to be used by Baba Yaga, because it may be used as a weapon (as such, it was used in a number of rituals) and the mortar was added later by an association.

-Baba Yaga often bears the epithet Baba Yaga kostyanaya noga ('bony leg'), or Baba Yaga s zheleznymi zubami ('with iron teeth') and when inside her dwelling, she may be found stretched out over the stove, reaching from one corner of the hut to another.
-Baba Yaga may sense and mention the russkiy dukh ('Russian scent') of those that visit her.
+Baba Yaga often bears the epithet Baba Yaga kostyanaya noga ('bony leg'), or Baba Yaga s zheleznymi zubami ('with iron teeth') and when inside her dwelling, she may be found stretched out over the stove (a common way for Russians of the time to sleep in winter), reaching from one corner of the hut to another.
+Baba Yaga may sense and mention the russkiy dukh ('Russian spirit') of those that visit her.
 Her nose may stick into the ceiling.
 Particular emphasis may be placed by some narrators on the repulsiveness of her nose, breasts, buttocks, or vulva.